vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 #### *--nb-messages NB-MESSAGES*

-💯 Number of messages to produce (default is 1)
+💯 Number of messages to produce (default is 1).

+🎓 if you set it to -1, an infinite number of records will be sent by batches of 300000 records.

 | Attributes      | &nbsp;
 |-----------------|-------------